What is an Oligopoly Market Structure?

 There are a number of different ways that firms in an oligopoly can compete.
 One common strategy is known as price leadership.”
 In this strategy, one firm sets the price for the entire market.
 The other firms then follow suit, because they know that if they don’t, they will lose market share.

 Another common strategy is known as product differentiation.
 In this strategy, companies try to make their products stand out from their competitors to get more customers.
-For example, a firm might offer a more premium product or a product with more features.
+For example, a firm might offer a more premium product or one with more features.

 Oligopolies can be dangerous for consumers because they can lead to higher prices and less innovation.
 However, they can also be beneficial because they can provide economies of scale that would not be possible with smaller firms.